 Cooking Directions

-- Cook the Ground Beef: In a large skillet, heat a drizzle of sesame oil over medium heat.
-Add the ground beef, breaking it apart with a spatula.
-Season with salt and pepper and cook until browned, about 5-7 minutes.
+- Brown the ground beef: Heat a splash of sesame oil in a large skillet over medium heat.
+Add the beef, break it up, and season with salt and pepper.
+Cook until it’s no longer pink, about 5–7 minutes.

-- Add Vegetables: Incorporate the shredded cabbage and sliced carrots into the skillet.
-Stir-fry for another 3-5 minutes until the vegetables are tender but still crisp.
+- Mix in veggies: Add cabbage and carrots.
+Stir-fry for 3–5 minutes so they’re tender but still a bit crisp.

-- Season the Mixture: Pour in the soy sauce, sesame oil, and rice vinegar.
-Stir well to make sure everything is coated evenly with the sauce.
+- Season everything: Pour in soy sauce, sesame oil, and rice vinegar.
+Stir well so all bits get coated.

-- Serve: Transfer your egg roll mixture into bowls, garnishing each serving with green onions, sesame seeds, and your choice of hot sauce.
+- Serve: Spoon the mixture into bowls, then top with green onions, sesame seeds, and hot sauce if you like.

 Cooking Tips and Advice